EmilienDupont/vertexcoverexample/README.md

-# edgecoverexample
+# vertexcoverexample
-An example of using Gurobi to compute a minimal edge cover
+An example of using Gurobi to compute a minimal vertex cover

 ![](screenshot.png?raw=true)